 Cybersecurity Labelling Scheme (CLS)

 In recent years, there has been an exponential increase in the number of connected Internet of Things (IoT) devices in the world.
-It is estimated that there will be 75 billion IoT devices by 2025.
+It is estimated that there will be some 50 billion IoT devices in use around the world by 2030.

 Amidst the growth in number of IoT products in the market, and in view of the short time-to-market and quick obsolescence, many consumer IoT products have been designed to optimise functionality and cost over security.
 As a result, many devices are being sold with poor cybersecurity provisions, with little to no security features built-in.